 The final decision as to the publication content rests with the Party that writes the publication(s).

-Reports: The results of the science, engineering, operations, and technology data that are collected, compiled, and evaluated pursuant to this MOU, including interim administrative drafts and final draft reports and/or supporting documents, shall be shared and mutually interchanged by the Parties, consistent with Article 4 above and pertinent Reclamation directives, standards, and policy.
+Reports: The results of the science, engineering, operations, and technology data that are collected, compiled, and evaluated pursuant to this MOU, including administrative drafts and final draft reports and/or supporting documents, shall be shared and mutually interchanged by the Parties, consistent with Article 4 above and pertinent Reclamation directives, standards, and policy.

 Confidentiality: Any confidential business information used in implementing this MOU shall be clearly marked “CONFIDENTIAL” or “PROPRIETARY” by the submitter, and shall not be disclosed by the recipient without permission of the owner in accordance with applicable law (i.e. E.O.
 12600) and this MOU.
 To the extent either Party orally submits confidential business information to the other Party, the submitting Party will prepare a document marked “CONFIDENTIAL” or “PROPRIETARY” embodying or identifying in reasonable detail such orally submitted confidential information and provide the document to the other Party within 30 days of disclosure.